 The stage hypnotist has an eye for who best cooperates from the audience and chooses them.
 The participants volunteer for it.
 The stage hypnotist takes advantage of the special hypnosis ability of these people and does his show, which tempts the participants to accomplish things in a very “remarkable” way.
 However, it can become problematic when a highly hypnotisable person is hypnotised who has existing contraindications.

-Medical hypnosis has nothing to do with show/stage hypnosis.
+Medical as well as systemic hypnosis have nothing to do with show/stage hypnosis.
 The hypnotherapist uses hypnosis and the hypnotisability of a person to relieve or even completely eliminate their problems and disorders.